MrAntix/gang/README.md

 Make sure you build the client app, ```npm install``` then ```ng build```

-Run in visual studio and the ui will popup up, open as many browsers on that url as you want to see the collaboration in action
+Run in visual studio and the ui will popup up.
+Open as many browsers as you want on that url to see the collaboration in action

 ![gang demo](assets/gang-demo.gif)